mislav/blog/_posts/2011-12-12-vim-revisited.md

 system clipboard, but doesn't use it by default.
 The last example uses the `"_` ("black hole") register, which is a way to discard text without copying it and overriding the default register.

+**Pro tip**: after you paste code, it might not be indented correctly in the new context.
+You can select just pasted lines and autoindent them with <kbd>V\`]=</kbd>.
+This should fix the indentation in most cases.
+Breaking it down: uppercase `V` enters line-based visual mode, `` `] `` is a motion that selects everything until the end of just pasted text, and `=` performs auto-indentation.

 You can inspect the current state of all registers with
 <kbd>:registers</kbd>.
 See <kbd>:help registers</kbd>.